Czech police promise to ‘act upon’ Pandora Papers, as revelations about prime minister become campaign topic

 In a tweet Monday, the Czech police department said its inquiries would go beyond the prime minister and include “all citizens of the Czech Republic who are mentioned.”
 The statement added, “We won’t provide more information.”

 Babis suggested Sunday on Twitter that the Pandora Papers revelations about him are part of an effort to “influence the Czech election,” and he said he had done nothing “illegal or wrong.”
-Speaking on Czech television on Sunday night, he said: “I paid all the taxes.
+Speaking on Czech television Sunday night, he said: “I paid all the taxes.
 This is completely absurd.”

 “The money was sent from a Czech bank; it was my money, it was taxed, and then it came back to a Czech bank.
 I categorically deny [the allegations],” he said.